 - Status – As mentioned above, only invest in loans that are current.
 Filtering out loans that are “late” contravenes the other payment history rules.

 Yield to Maturity – YTM is the percentage return to expect on your investment.
 The amount you select can vary depending on you.
 I set my amount to an arbitrary number above 10%, however I usually filter my results to show highest YTM at the top of the list.

 Investment Amount – As above, this can also vary depending on multiple factors not discussed in this article.
 I make sure that all of my investments are above “8” of whichever currency invested in.
 Above 8 means that you will see interest come into your account each month.
 As the yearly percentage return is split up into 12 separate months, any investments lower than 8 can risk receiving no interest return on some months.

 How does your country handle tax on your investments?

 It could be wise for you to determine how your country taxes your returns as then you can structure your investments accordingly.
 For example, if you have to pay tax on interest gained alone, it would be good for you to select loans from the secondary market at a discount as the discount amount won’t get taxed.
 Similarly to cashback offers – If a loan originator offers cash back if you invest in their loans, is this taxed in your country?

 These are all questions that you need to ask yourself before determining how you re-invest your earnings.

 Investing in Georgian Lari (GEL), Russian Ruble (RUB) and Kazakhstani Tenge (KZT) may look inviting as you can earn in excess of 18%+, however you must think how much it costs to invest in that currency.

-If you use this Mintos link to sign up to Mintos, you will receive 0.75% bonus on your average daily invested amount within the first 90 days of registering!
+If you use this Mintos link to sign up to Mintos, you will receive 1% of your average daily balance which is paid in 3 instalments for the first 90 days.